MicrosoftDocs/WSL/WSL/install-win10.md

 ## Install Windows Subsystem for Linux (Insiders)

 If you're on the latest build in the Windows Insiders program, you can install all of WSL with just one command.
+You can get these latest builds, and this new simplified install by [joining the Windows Insiders Program](https://insider.windows.com/en-us/getting-started).

 ### Pre-Requisites